 Investment in the development of biopharmaceutical products is highly speculative as it entails substantial upfront capital expenditures and significant risks that a drug candidate may fail to demonstrate efficacy and/or safety to gain regulatory or marketing approvals or become commercially viable.
-To date, we have financed our activities primarily through private placements.
-While we have generated revenue from licensing and collaboration deals, we have not generated any revenue from commercial product sales to date, and we continue to incur significant research and development expenses and other expenses related to our ongoing operations.
-As a result, we had incurred net losses of RMB402.8 million and RMB1,452.0 million in 2018 and 2019, respectively, and had net income of RMB470.9 million (US\$72.2 million) in 2020.
+To date, we have financed our activities primarily through public and private placements.
+While we have generated revenue from licensing and collaboration deals, we have only started to generate revenue from supply of investigational products since 2021, and we may continue to incur significant research and development expenses and other expenses related to our ongoing operations.
+As a result, we had incurred a net loss of RMB1,452.0 million in 2019, a net income of RMB470.9 million in 2020 and a net loss of RMB2,331.5 million (US\$365.9 million) in 2021, respectively.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.

-We cannot assure you that we will be able to continue to generate net profits in the future.
+We cannot assure you that we will be able to generate net profits in the future.
 Our ability to achieve and maintain profitability depends in large part on our ability to out-license some of our commercialization rights and execute our product commercialization strategies as our business further grows in scale.
 Accordingly, we intend to continue to invest for the foreseeable future in certain activities relating to our development, including, but not limited to, the following:

-- conducting clinical trials of our drug candidates; - · manufacturing clinical trial materials through contract manufacturing organizations, or CMOs, in and out of China; - seeking regulatory approvals for our drug candidates; - · commercializing our drug candidates for which we have obtained marketing approval; - completing the construction of and maintaining our manufacturing facilities; - hiring additional clinical, operational, financial, quality control and scientific personnel; - establishing a sales, marketing and commercialization team for any future products that have obtained regulatory approval; - seeking to identify additional drug candidates; - obtaining, maintaining, expanding and protecting our intellectual property portfolio; - enforcing and defending any intellectual property-related claims; and - acquiring or in-licensing other drug candidates, intellectual property and technologies.
+- conducting clinical trials of our drug candidates; - · manufacturing clinical trial materials through contract manufacturing organizations, or CMOs, in and out of China; - seeking regulatory approvals for our drug candidates; - · commercializing our drug candidates for which we have obtained marketing approval; - completing the construction of and maintaining our manufacturing facilities; - hiring additional clinical, operational, financial, quality control and scientific personnel; - establishing a sales, marketing and commercialization team for any future products that have obtained regulatory approval; - · seeking to identify additional drug candidates; - obtaining, maintaining, expanding and protecting our intellectual property portfolio; - enforcing and defending any intellectual property-related claims; and - acquiring or in-licensing other drug candidates, intellectual property and technologies.

 Typically, it takes many years to develop one new drug from the time it is discovered to when it becomes available for treating patients.
 During the process, we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 The size of our future net losses will depend partially on the rate of the future growth of our expenses, our ability to generate revenues and the timing and amount of milestone payments and other payments that we receive from or pay to third parties.
 If any of our drug candidates fails during clinical trials or does not gain regulatory approval, or, even if approved, fails to achieve market acceptance, our business may not become profitable.
-Even if we continue to achieve profitability in the future, we may not be able to sustain profitability in subsequent periods thereafter.
+Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods thereafter.
 Our prior losses and expected future losses have had, and will continue to have, an adverse effect on our working capital and shareholders' equity.